massalabs/massa-as-sdk/README.md

 # Example

-For instance here is a smart contract example generating an event "Hello World" on the blockchain
+Here is a smart-contract example generating an event "Hello World" on the blockchain:

 ```sh
 import { generateEvent } from '@massalabs/massa-as-sdk';